SUNY Downstate Medical Center

 The Richard C. Troutman, M.D.
 Distinguished Chair in Ophthalmology and Ophthalmic Microsurgery

-These facts point to both an opportunity and an urgent need.
-A goal that has been attained promoted Brooklyn as a practice environment for faculty physicians and residents-in-training, stressing the borough's many attractions as a place to build a career.
+A cornerstone goal of the department is providing a superior practice environment for our residents-in-training and young faculty, stressing the borough's many attractions as a place to build a career.
 A commitment to find ways in which our department can provide desperately needed care for the many community residents with glaucoma, retinopathy of diabetes, and other disorders that are potentially blinding or that otherwise diminish their quality of life has been met with enthusiasm.
 Our faculty and residents come from all over the United States and we are fortunate to have many graduates of the program involved in many aspects of the teaching program after completing their training.

-The department has been fortunate to win support - and funding - for our plans from the SUNY Downstate leadership, and leaders at the department's affiliated clinical practice sites.
-The financial commitment they made has allowed, among other things, the recruitment of first-rate faculty, and we have managed to contain costs by spreading their expertise around.
+The department has been fortunate to win support - and funding - for our plans from the SUNY Downstate leadership, and leaders at the department's affiliated clinical practice sites particularly at HHC central and Kings County Hospital Center.
+The financial commitment they have and continue to make has allowed, among other things, the recruitment of first-rate faculty, and we have managed to contain costs by spreading their expertise around.
 For example, single individuals are made responsible for each of the six subspecialty programs network-wide, and many faculty rotate among the sites.
 This approach has permitted us to keep faculty fully occupied and challenged while extending the benefits of their special abilities to patients at several institutions.
-Additionally, we have purchased advanced diagnostic technologies in all subspecialty areas allowing for the management of complex disease.
-In 2010, we have added additional faculty in Retina and Oculoplastics who will work both at Downstate in the faculty practice and at Kings County with the residents.